 Sian has had a 30-year career in both investment banking and policy development.
-In addition to her role as Advisor to OIC, she is currently a Non-Executive Director of the JP Morgan Income and Capital Trust PLC, a Non-Executive Director of Pacific Assets Trust and an Advisor to EBF International (Shanghai) Ltd.
+In addition to her role as Advisor to OIC, she is currently a Non-Executive Director of the JP Morgan Multi-Asset Trust PLC, a Non-Executive Director of Pacific Assets Trust and an Advisor to EBF International (Shanghai) Ltd.

-She is active in a number of not-for-profit enterprises including The Women’s Refugee Commission in the USA, a Patron of Create Streets and Trustee of the Almeida Theatre.
+She is active in a number of not-for-profit enterprises including the Development Partners Institute in the USA, a Patron of Create Streets, Advisory Board Member of Onward UK and Trustee of the Almeida Theatre.

 From 2013-2016, Sian was Executive Director of the Legatum Institute, a global public policy think tank, and previously she spent seven years as Managing Director of the think tank Policy Exchange, an educational charity promoting research and discourse on public policy in the UK.